serverpod/serverpod_docs/docs/05-concepts/06-database/08-sort.md

 ## Sort on relations

-To sort based on a field from a related entity, use the chained field reference.
+To sort based on a field from a related model, use the chained field reference.

 ```dart
 var companies = await Company.db.find(